dianakorka/Data-Science-in-R/rfile/LISS-data.md

     ## 1           2023        0
     ## 2           2023        0

-We think that for propensity to vote the error comes from typing 999 instead of 99 for the two samples above, so we make this replacement.
+We think that the error comes from typing 999 instead of 99 for the two samples above, so we make this replacement below.

 ``` r
 panel_19_23 <- panel_19_23 %>%